Kenya Family Holidays

 The "Big Five" animals (rhino, leopard, lion, buffalo and elephant) can all be found in Kenya.

 Safari is a truly exciting experience for little ones.
-Though many of Kenya’s most child-friendly lodges don’t offer specific programs, don’t fret, the staff at these lodges and camps are great with children, and will arrange flexible and kid-friendly activities to make your family vacation in Kenya as enjoyable as possible.
-Customized menus, meal times and private game vehicles ensure a comfortable and stress-free stay for every member of the family.
+Though many of Kenya’s most child-friendly lodges don’t offer specific programmes, don’t fret, the staff at these lodges and camps are great with children, and will arrange flexible and kid-friendly activities to make your family holiday in Kenya as enjoyable as possible.
+Customised menus, meal times and private game vehicles ensure a comfortable and stress-free stay for every member of the family.
 But do remember to keep a close eye on your kids while on safari, many of the camps are unfenced and have high concentrations of wildlife that frequently wander around.

 Remote and surrounded by exceptional wildlife and stunning views, Acacia House works fantastically for families, offering a totally private and flexible safari experience.
 The design of Acacia is very homey, decorated in inviting warm colors, and features an attic room designed for children.
 The house is also fully staffed, including your own personal chef, house manager, and private safari guide.
 There are activities for the whole family at Acacia, the swimming pool (with a baby pool) provides a safe space for children to play.
 Nearby there is a small school room where the host’s own children are taught daily, and younger guests are welcome to join in on the fun, while parents take a break before game drives.
 Rounding out the full cultural experience at Acacia House are the guides, they are all exclusively Masai or Il Dorobo and are encouraged to retain and practice the time-honored Masai values such as traditional dress.